 I was drunk.

-$5,000 of credit remained on my credit cards.
-Thailand was only a day’s flight away from JFK.
-GRUP would be happy to see me.
-Maybe whatever happened next IN New York wouldn’t hurt so much, if I was on the other side of the world.
+$40,000 of credit remained on my credit cards.
+Thailand was only a day’s flight away.
+Mem would be happy to see me.
+Maybe whatever happened next wouldn’t hurt so much on the other side of the world.

-I didn’t inform my friends of these plans and said good-night.
-I bicycled slowly up the Bowery.
+I didn’t inform my friends of these plans and bicycled slowly up the Bowery.
 People were walking in the eerie silence created by the traffic ban.
 Some were talking and some were even laughing.
-I pedaled harder to return home.
-I need to tell my family in Boston that I was all right.
+I pedaled harder to return home and inform my family in Boston that I was all right.

 A block past CBGBs a white-haired man sat on the curb.

-He held an empty vodka bottle and sang GOD BLESS AMERICA off-key.
+He held an empty vodka bottle and sang GOD BLESS AMERICA.
+He was off-key.

 It was Bob from the blood bank.

-I should have ignored him, but was mad at the cruel genius who had destroyed the future with today's attacks and even madder knowing that I would never personally wreak revenge, but Bob, well, Bob was right at hand and I rolled up to the curb.
+I should have ignored him, but was mad at the cruel genius who had destroyed the future and even madder knowing that I would never personally wreak revenge, but Bob, well, Bob was right at hand and I rolled up to the curb.